OpenSTFoundation/openst-platform/usage_guide.md

 ```

 #### Balance services

 ##### Get Branded Token Balance Service
+This service is used to get balance of Branded token for a particular address.
+The ERC20 contract address of the branded token
+is needed as a parameter to the service.
+The balance which is fetched includes the effect of pessimistic caching.

 ```js
 let Service = openSTPlatform.services.balance.brandedToken;
 let sObj = new Service({